Expungement in California - Penal Code 1203.4 PC

 What Is The Process To Have A Record Expunged In California?

 While you can apply for an expungement yourself, you should get an attorney.
 We can do the necessary paperwork properly with all the information we submitted to the court.
 Sometimes, we offer the required form to get an expungement or dismissal granted.
-Other times, we will submit the form and then submit a declaration under penalty of perjury with pertinent information that we believe will give you the best chance of getting the expungement granted.
+Other times, we will present the form and then submit a declaration under penalty of perjury with pertinent information that we believe will give you the best chance of getting the expungement granted.

 Usually, the best paperwork to bring to your attorney when preparing to apply for dismissal is a minute order of the case.
 It is your case, all laid out from the beginning to the end, and it will show exactly what happened in the case.